vivek0240/gplayforAndroid/FAQ.md

 ####8.
 My device reboots when I receive or make a phone call.
 Why?
 If your device has Google Dialer installed, it requires to be set as the default *Phone* application.
 If not set, it will reboot your device.
 Go to ['Settings -> Apps -> "Gear Icon" upper right -> Default Apps -> Phone App'](https://www.youtube.com/watch?v=BXg7k75sVc8) to set Google Dialer as your default.
+Another permission you can set for the Google Dialer is to [grant it access to system settings](https://www.youtube.com/watch?v=KkmddbxbZ8U).
+This will allow you to set ringtone related settings via the app.

 ####9.
 Open GApps install failed with the message 'Insufficient storage space available in System partition'.
 My device has 16GB (or more) of storage available.
 How can this be?